-- As of Auction 57, Pennsylvania is a Participating State, although by order of the PA Commonwealth Court is currently prohibited from offering allowances for sale in RGGI auctions.
-This ruling is currently under appeal. - Virginia participated in all auctions of the Fifth Control Period.
+- As of Auction 57, Pennsylvania is a Participating State, but is not currently participating in the Auction, pending legal action. - Virginia participated in all auctions of the Fifth Control Period.
 However, as of the start of 2024, Virginia is no longer a RGGI participating state and therefore will no longer be offering allowances for sale.